The fundamentals of creating a Revit material are fairly straightforward; create a new material, assign a texture and render in Enscape.

 However, there are a number of additional options which can have subtle to profound effects on your results.

-This post will explore some options as they relate to making stone and masonry more realistic in appearance when creating still images, 3d panoramas or exploring in virtual reality via Enscape’s real-time rendering engine.
+This post will explore stone and masonry materials in Enscape and the best settings and options to make stone and masonry appearance more realistic when creating still images, 3D panoramas or exploring in virtual reality via Enscape’s real-time rendering engine.

 Enscape rendered sample Revit project with stone and brick